jonyeezs/PiggyMonitor/src/client/app/widgets/edi-table/README.md

 edi-table offers a out-of-the-box table element you can use.

-As well as plugins you can use on your own html table element
+As well as plugins you can use on your own html table element.
+See [Attributes](#attributes) for further details on what the element attrs mean.

 ### edi-table